rkaippully/webgear/pages/show-me-the-code.md

   saveToDB widget
   return (ok200 widget)
 ```

-The `#!hs Handler req Widget` type in the example above is equivalent to the function type
-`#!hs Monad m => Linked req Request -> m (Response Widget)` in principle.
-These type of functions are also known as
-Kleisli arrows; hence the use of `#!hs Kleisli` in the handler.

 ## Accessing Request Traits
 Traits are attributes associated with the request.
 Header values, query parameters, path components, request body are